 8. I’ve Been Waiting For All My Life by Tootsie

-This is a beautiful romantic rendition for the wedding recessional.
+This is a beautiful romantic rendition of the wedding recessional.
 A classic that remains evergreen.
 It talks about a love so consistent and steadfast.
-The beautify part is that it’s upbeat and danceable.
+The beautiful part is that it’s upbeat and danceable.
 A song filled with love, heart, and soul.

 9. Feelin’ Alright by Joe Cocker

 With the tension of walking down the aisle gone and the love of your life on your arm.
 It’s okay to say that you’re feeling alright.
 What better way than to play a song that explains all that you feel.

 Feeling alright (oh, no)

 Ahh, I’m not feeling too good myself, I tell you (oh, no)